'Very sad' - Poloc CC lose lease after 143 years

 Jock Maxwell Macdonald is also the nephew of Donald Maxwell Macdonald, who is director of Pollok and Corrour.

-And Jock added: "It would feel to me that it is a commercial decision.
+Jock added: "It would feel to me that it is a commercial decision.
 It is a decision about improving the rent for the landlord.
 Now of course Pollock and Corrour are entitled to that.

-"That is the way the world works but you have to layer on it that this is a cricket ground and a cricket club in a very, very special park.
+"That is the way the world works but you have to layer on that this is a cricket ground and a cricket club in a very, very special park.
 I really genuinely don't know another ground of its size within a park within four miles of a city centre.

 "To not negotiate and not see if there's another way of doing things is disappointing, frankly.
 I was quite shocked."